For Domestic Missouri Residents

-- remain on the class rolls of the sending/home high school, or
+- remain on the class rolls of the sending/home 'public' high school, or

-- sever ties with the home high school and totally transfer to the Missouri Academy.
+- sever ties with the sending/home 'public' high school and totally transfer to the Missouri Academy.

 The decision to go with either (a) or (b) may be initiated by either the student or the sending/home school.
 The implications of these decisions are outlined below:

-- If the home high school elects to keep the student on its class rolls (and the student agrees), then the home high school:
+1. If the sending/home 'public' high school elects to keep the student on its class rolls (and the student agrees), then the sending/home 'public' high school: